Contrast-Security-OSS/DeveloperLearnGuide/docs/Cross Site Request Forgery.md

 Additionally, SAST generates significant false positives that consume valuable time.
 DAST generates fewer false positives, but a higher number of false negatives.
 As a result, both legacy SAST and DAST approaches impede release cycles while increasing application risk.

-## How can Contrast help?

-- [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) can monitor requests of your application and determine if the application checks origins or items that will block CSRF vulnerabilities.
-- [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block CSRF attacks at runtime.
-- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) observes the data flows in the source code and identifies if your custom code is vulnerable to this attack.
-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.

 ## Further Reading

 - [White Paper: Route Coverage Through Instrumentation and Automated Vulnerability Management](https://www.contrastsecurity.com/hubfs/Route-Coverage-Through-Instrumentation_White%20Paper_052220_Final.pdf?hsLang=en)